 Don’t settle for a low-quality cut

 With the right cut, even a smaller diamond can dazzle the eye.
-Maximize your 1 carat diamond’s brilliance and fire, by only considering diamonds that are excellent cut — anything less, and your diamond may lose its sparkle.
+Maximize your 1-carat diamond’s brilliance and fire, by considering diamonds that have a cut grade of Very Good or above — anything less, and your diamond may lose its sparkle.
+This, however, only applies to round diamonds, as fancy shaped stones do not come with a cut grade.

 Keep an eye on the color

 To the naked eye, there’s not much difference between a completely colorless diamond and one that’s mostly colorless.
 So, as you shop for your 1-carat diamond, feel free to consider diamonds that fall within the G through I range.
 These diamonds will, for all intents and purposes, look colorless.
-Also, be aware that the metal used in the ring may affect the apparent color of the diamond; a diamond in a yellow gold setting may look lower on the scale than the same diamonds paired with white gold.
+Also, be aware that the metal used in the ring may affect the apparent color of the diamond; a diamond in a yellow gold setting may look lower on the scale than the same diamond paired with a white gold engagement ring.

 Consider a lab-grown diamond